rsksmart/rsk3.js/docs/rsk3.md

 `PromiEvent`: A
-`promise combined event emitter <promiEvent>` Will be resolved when the transaction `receipt < rsk3-gettransactionreceipt-return>` is available.
+`promise combined event emitter <promiEvent>` Will be resolved when the transaction `receipt` is available.
 Additionally the following events are
 available:

 -   `"transactionHash"` returns `String`: Is fired right after the